PhotoPay/photopay-ios/README.md

 You cannot change the order of the [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) objects within the chain - no matter the order in which you give [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) objects to [`MBRecognizerCollection`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerCollection.html), they are internally ordered in a way that provides best possible performance and accuracy.
 Also, in order for SDK to be able to order [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) objects in recognition chain in a best way possible, it is not allowed to have multiple instances of [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) objects of the same type within the chain.
 Attempting to do so will crash your application.

-## <a name="recognizerList"></a> List of available recognizers
+# <a name="available-recognizers"></a> List of available recognizers

-This section will give a list of all [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) objects that are available within PDF417.mobi SDK, their purpose and recommendations how they should be used to get best performance and user experience.
+This section will give a list of all [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) objects that are available within PhotoPay SDK, their purpose and recommendations how they should be used to get best performance and user experience.

-### <a name="frameGrabberRecognizer"></a> Frame Grabber Recognizer
+## <a name="frame-grabber-recognizer"></a> Frame Grabber Recognizer

 The [`MBFrameGrabberRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBFrameGrabberRecognizer.html) is the simplest recognizer in SDK, as it does not perform any processing on the given image, instead it just returns that image back to its `onFrameAvailable`.
 Its result never changes state from empty.

 This recognizer is best for easy capturing of camera frames with `MBRecognizerRunnerViewController`.
 Note that [`MBImage`](http://photopay.github.io/photopay-ios/Classes/MBImage.html) sent to `onFrameAvailable` are temporary and their internal buffers all valid only until the `onFrameAvailable` method is executing - as soon as method ends, all internal buffers of [`MBImage`](http://photopay.github.io/photopay-ios/Classes/MBImage.html) object are disposed.
 If you need to store [`MBImage`](http://photopay.github.io/photopay-ios/Classes/MBImage.html) object for later use, you must create a copy of it by calling `copy`.

-### <a name="successFrameGrabberRecognizer"></a> Success Frame Grabber Recognizer
+## <a name="success-frame-grabber-recognizer"></a> Success Frame Grabber Recognizer

 The [`MBSuccessFrameGrabberRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBSuccessFrameGrabberRecognizer.html) is a special `MBecognizer` that wraps some other [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) and impersonates it while processing the image.
 However, when the [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) being impersonated changes its [`MBRecognizerResult`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerResult.html) into `Valid` state, the [`MBSuccessFrameGrabberRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBSuccessFrameGrabberRecognizer.html) captures the image and saves it into its own [`MBSuccessFrameGrabberRecognizerResult`](http://photopay.github.io/photopay-ios/Classes/MBSuccessFrameGrabberRecognizerResult.html) object.